Users

 querydef

-User app1 granted to view the list and create new query configs.
+User app1 can view query configurations and create new queries.

 app1: